MarcoLor01/NLPexperiment/README.md

 # NLPexperiment

-List of code from the 23-25 class of Natural Language Processing in Tor Vergata
+List of codes from the 24-25 class of Natural Language Processing in Tor Vergata